srihari4mbatech/BigData_Learning/week2.md

 Some times one datasource may contain different variety of data.  </br>
     **Email System** this generates informaiton some as sturctured and unstructured.
 And Email system is realtime however Email Inbox is intemittent.

+**Velocity :**
+Big data can influence quality of human life.
+Real-time processing of infromation required high velocity of data. </br>

+**Real-time Processing:**
+Speed of processing should inform speed of information generation. **Streaming Analysis** Precision of minute makes more important and some time precision of an year is more importance.